bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 ## Path functions

-Each path would also allow for a 'path function' to be specifed.
-A path function is similar to a named path, except that its contents are dynamically generated based on the information expressed by its "arguments".
-For instance, in the following the path function "circle" would have returned a complete path that describes a full circle centered at location (2,3) and with a radius of 4.
+A path function is similar to a named path, except that its contents are dynamically generated based on its "arguments".
+For instance, in the following example the path function "circle" returns a coords array that describes a full circle centered at location (2,3) and with a radius of 4.

     path a = &circle{(2,3),4}

+The returned coords array might be "closed" depending on the situation.
+For instance the previous "circle" path function would always return a "closed" path, whilst the "polyline" path function will not.

-A path function always returns a path.
-However, each path function would have had different arguments.
+Each path function would have had different requirements for its arguments.
 The arguments for the "circle" path function would have required that the first one be a path, such as (2,3), and the second one be a scalar, such as 4.

 As a matter of fact, these are the only two argument types for a path function.
 For an argument that is of a path type, it would either expect a literal point